-CSC 192 and 192 h are one-hour pass/fail courses connecting freshman, CS majors, and non-majors into small vertically integrated teams working on challenging problems and applications in computer science.
-During the semester, STEM Incubator students engage in peer-based learning through teamwork and collaboration, under the guidance of faculty mentors.
-Through CSC 192 and 192 h, the STEM Incubator fosters a maker type of learning where new students can experience the value of science before the theoretical principles.
+Courses for the STEM Incubator Program include CSC 192 and 192h, one-hour pass/fail courses that connect underclassmen, upperclassmen (usually CS majors or students with technology and computer experience), and faculty members into small vertically integrated teams working on challenging problems and applications in computer-related technology.
+Students engage in peer-based learning through teamwork and collaboration, under the guidance of faculty mentors and student team leaders.
+The courses provide a maker setting in which students can experience the value of technology and computer before theoretical principles get in the way.

-- for CSC 192 — underclassmen (undeclared freshman and sophomores) with no programming experience who are seeking hands-on exploration of technology, teamwork, and open-ended design.
+- CSC 192 — underclassmen (undeclared freshman and sophomores called “apprentices”) with no experience in programming or in the application area of the particular course section who are seeking hands-on exploration of technology, teamwork, and open-ended design.

-- for CSC 192 h — upperclassmen with CS or other science background interested in contributing with their knowledge and expertise and willing to lead the team in the challenges undertaken in the course.
+- CSC 192h — upperclassmen with CS or other appropriate background and are interested in contributing their knowledge and expertise and willing to lead a team in the challenges undertaken in the course.